 For many decades, Victoria has got its energy from burning brown coal.
 But coal is past its used-by date.
 It damages our climate and causes health and environmental problems.

 It’s time to shift to the clean industries of the future, like wind power and solar.
-But we won’t see sufficient investment in clean, renewable energy until large coal-burning power stations are phased out.
+But we won’t see enough investment in clean, renewable energy until we phase out large coal-burning power stations.

 The Andrews government has pledged to be a leader on climate change, and create jobs and investment in renewable energy.
 This means having a plan to start phasing out polluting coal power to make way for clean energy.

 But the Victorian government can’t shift to 100 percent clean energy all on its own.
 Australia has a national electricity market so we need a national plan to phase out coal.

 The federal Turnbull government must create a credible policy to cut climate pollution.
 The first step is a plan to phase out Australia’s oldest and dirtiest coal-burning power stations, starting here in Victoria.

 And it must include support for the local communities around the power stations to create new industries and jobs.

 Burning coal causes global warming, air pollution and health problems.
 Because our energy system is largely powered by coal, the dirtiest of all fossil fuels, Australian per capita emissions remain among the highest in the world.
 No other developed country has such a polluting energy system.